Toyota Corolla Common Problems and Solutions

 Problem:

-The revs are excessively high before pulling away, and the clutch slips at random times.
+The revs are unusually high before pulling away, and the clutch slips randomly.

 Solution:

-This is always caused by a previous driver who drives very badly.
-The clutch plate will have become damaged, and your only option is going to be to replace it.
-In some cases, you may have to replace the entire clutch system.
-We can deliver either the clutch plate or the whole system to you.
+This is usually caused by a previous driver who drives very poorly.
+The clutch plate may have become damaged, and your only option is to replace it.
+In some cases, you might need to replace the entire clutch system.
+We can deliver either the clutch plate or the entire system to you.

 Difficulty level